aleksandra-mileva/cocktails-angular-app/README.md

 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.19.
 - You need to run the Rest Api first.
 - You need to have Node.js and npm installed.
-- install dependencies: `npm install`.
+- Install dependencies: `npm install`.
 - If you have Angular CLI installed globally and it matches the project’s Angular version, you can run: `ng serve`.
 - The application will be available at: http://localhost:4200
 - You can log in with the following credentials: